 The Conclusion may generally be read last.
+Questions to ask:

-Does their analysis agree with the data present?

-What are the weaknesses in their argument?

-Is the donclusion valid?

-Based on what you have read, what other research should be explored next?
+- Does their analysis agree with the data present? - What are the weaknesses in their argument? - Is the conclusion valid? - Based on what you have read, what other research should be explored next?